xlevus/flask-kibble/docs/api.rst

 Action Views
 ------------

-.. autoclass:: Create
-   :members:

-.. autoclass:: Edit
-   :members:

-.. autoclass:: List

-   See :ref:`views/list` for more details.
+See :ref:`views` for more details.

-   :members:

-.. autoclass:: Delete
-   :members:

 Query Composers
 ---------------